 If you’re looking for a sprayer for a medium to large size yard, Fimco 25—Gallon trailer sprayer is a good option.
 The storage tank is made from corrosion resistance polycarbonate tank.

-The steel made frame is durable and comfortably holds the full load.
+The steel-made frame is durable and comfortably holds the full load.
 The 12-volt diaphragm pump works without any problem.
 The pump is located at the sprayer side and has a 15 ft hose attached to it.
-It gives you a 2.1 GPM flow rate with 30 ft spray distance.
+It gives you a 2.1 GPM flow rate with a 30 ft spray distance.

 The opening at the top is a bit smaller (5 inches) than other models but shouldn’t be a problem if you use a hose to fill it.